 There’s more to St. Patrick’s Day than just drinking green beer.
 OK, so like, that IS a v fun way to celebrate the day, but the holiday originated as a feast day for the patron saint of Ireland, so the least you can do is also eat green things.
-St. Patty’s Day is Friday, March 17, and festivities have already commenced.
+St. Patty’s Day is Saturday, March 17, which is just around the corner!

 Here are some ideas for getting green and festive on this party holiday.